🔼 Spirituality and Divination: An Inner Journey

 13. The Pyramid

-• Symbolism of anchoring and elevation
+• Symbolism of grounding and elevation

 • Properties: amplification, purification, protection, awakening, balance